Information Online Limited

 Why do I have to put my page’s address on my documents?

 Unlike the phone system where everyone lists their number there is no index on the Internet.
 If you don’t advertise your page’s address no one will know it exists.
-There are systems that "crawl" over the web indexing its contents.
+There are search engines that "crawl" the web indexing its contents.
 Even these need to be initially told of your page’s existence.
 If there was an index it would quickly be out of date as the web is so dynamic.

 How often should I update my web page?

 That depends on how static the information is.
 If you have staff changes and list staff profiles.
 If you have specials on.
 If you change your product list or price list.
+Keep it fresh.

 How many New Zealanders can see my web page?

 In June 1997 620,000 New Zealanders had Internet access.
 By late 2003 this was up to 2,643,000 people.
 That was 78% of New Zealanders (aged 10+).
 It is now considered to be at saturation point.
-Everyone who wants it now has it.
+Everyone who wants it has it.

 How do people find my web page?